Tenement Museum Collections

 Century-old museum artifacts require very specific environmental parameters to protect against high temperatures and humidity.
 We’ve been working on the basement of 97 Orchard Street – the site of our new climate-controlled collection storage unit.

 While digging drainage ditches, we unearthed some mystery objects in the building’s 160-year-old foundation.
-Check them out below!
+Check them out!

 Fun fact!
 The dirt you see here is called infill and was found just a foot above the foundation.
 Infill is typically used during construction projects to fill in holes and gaps and would’ve been brought from elsewhere in the city to fill in the space.
 This means we have historical artifacts that both tell a part of 97 Orchard Street’s story and had a life somewhere else in the city.